|

 (aliases:

-set )
+conf , set )

-Retrieve the current, or set a new, value for
+Retrieve the current or set a new value for

-setting in the local repository.
+option in the local repository.
 When specified,

 value will become the new value for

-setting, otherwise fnc will
+option, otherwise fnc will

-arguments, fnc config will display a list of all
+arguments, fnc config will

 ENVIRONMENT for a detailed list of

-the current working directory.
-Options for fnc
+above the current working directory.

 config are as follows: